 Popular Skills for Community Health Worker

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Home Health/Home Care, Community Outreach / Activism, Health Education, and Bilingual are correlated to pay that is above average, with boosts between 5 percent and 13 percent.
-Those listing Oral / Verbal Communication and Public Health Education as skills, on the other hand, should be prepared for drastically lower pay.
-It is often found that people who know Case Management are also skilled in Community Outreach / Activism.
+Community Health Workers report using a pretty varied skill set on the job.
+Most notably, skills in Home Health/Home Care, Community Outreach / Activism, Health Education, and Bilingual are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
+Oral / Verbal Communication and Public Health Education, on the other hand, are typically associated with much lower pay.
+The majority of those who know Case Management also know Community Outreach / Activism.

 Pay by Experience Level for Community Health Worker